kgisl/makesite/content/blog/2021-04-24-earn-back-all-your-semester-fees-challenge.md

 ## Earn Back All Your Semester Fees Challenge

-Watch this space for more details.
+*Watch this space for more details regarding other department challenges from KITE and KGCAS.*

 ### CSE, KITE and IT, KITE